SidRoberts/centum/docs/components/router/routes.md

 ## Precedence

-The Router processes Routes in the order they are added.
+Routes are processed in the order they are added.
-In this example, `GET /` would match `AController`:
+This means the Router will check the first route you defined, then the second, and so on, stopping at the first route that matches the incoming request.

+For example, in this code, the `GET /` request will always match `AController` because it is defined before `BController`:

 ```php
 $group = $router->group();